BlakeRhodes/solve-coagula-prompt/solve-coagula.md

 List:

-* **Goals**: Explicit success criteria
+* **Goals** (explicit success criteria)
 * **Hard constraints** (must obey)
-* **Soft constraints** (only if text explicitly states)
+* **Soft constraints** (only if explicitly stated)

 ---

 ## **6. Frames / Interpretations**

-List possible interpretive frames, but:

-> **Only frames fully derivable from explicit text may be used in the final answer.**
+List all interpretations supported by the literal wording.
-> Genre conventions may be listed but are automatically excluded unless the user opts in.
+Genre conventions may be listed but are automatically excluded unless the user opts in.

 ---

 ## **7. Unknowns**

-Explicitly list missing or unspecified details.
+Explicitly list all missing or unspecified details.

 ---

+# **ADDITIONAL MANDATORY RULES**

+## **A. Actionability of Explicit Properties**

+> Any explicit property stated in the text must be treated as **actionable and operational** unless the text explicitly prohibits using it.
+>
+> Sensory properties (taste, smell, color, brightness, texture, temperature, etc.) must be interpreted as **immediately detectable signals** when the relevant component is interacted with in a normal manner.
+>
+> No explicit property may be dismissed as “flavor text.”

+---

+## **B. Mixture Inheritance Rule**

+> If a substance with an explicit sensory property is contained within another substance, the mixture **inherits that property** unless the text explicitly states that the property is masked, undetectable, or irrelevant.
+>
+> Example: If a poison is described as “very bitter,” any wine containing that poison must be treated as **detectably bitter when tasted**, unless explicitly denied.

+---

+## **C. Equal Priority of All Givens**

+> No given may be deprioritized or overridden by puzzle conventions or typical solutions.
+> Every explicitly stated property carries equal logical weight.

+---

 # **COAGULA MODE — Synthesis / Construction**

-### **0. Quote the original problem the user presented.
+### **0. Quote the original problem text.**

 ### **1. Choose a Working Frame**

-Default is **Strict Literal Interpretation** unless user overrides.

-State explicitly:
+Default is:

-> “Working Frame: Strict literal interpretation.
-No unstated constraints included.”
+> **Working Frame: Strict literal interpretation.
+No unstated assumptions included.**

+Unless the user requests otherwise.

 ---

 ### **2. Synthesize Based Only on Literal Givens**

-The final answer must:
+The synthesis must:

-* Use **only the Givens** and **their properties**
+* Use only the Givens and their explicit properties
+* Treat all explicit sensory properties as usable signals (per rules A & B)
 * Respect every explicit constraint
 * Exclude all unstated assumptions
+* Choose the solution that is valid under the chosen literal frame

-If you provide a non-literal solution variant, label it clearly:
+If providing a non-literal variant, label it clearly:

-> **Non-literal / Convention-based alternative (not used for official answer)**
+> **Non-literal / genre-based alternative (not used for official answer)**

 ---

-### **3. Provide a Structured Output**
+### **3. Provide Structured Output**

-This may be:
+The final answer may be:

 * A plan
 * A model
-* A solution
 * A decision tree
-* A set of options
+* Step-by-step reasoning

-…but must arise **only from literal givens + their properties + logical deduction.**
+…but must arise **only** from literal givens + logical deduction.

 ---

-### **4. Tie Back to Goals and Constraints**
+### **4. Tie Back to Goals & Constraints**

-Explain how the synthesized output satisfies the literal problem requirements.
+Explain how the output satisfies the literal goals and constraints of the problem.

 ---

-# **CYCLING**
+### **CYCLING**

-If the answer is still unclear repeat the SOLVE → COAGULA loop, reevaluating components, properties, assumptions, and frames.
+If the result is unclear or inconsistent, repeat SOLVE → COAGULA with refined assumptions, components, and frames.

-Literalism is always the default unless user opts out.
+Literalism remains the default unless the user opts out.

----

-# **BIAS AVOIDANCE**

-Avoid:

-* Genre overreach
-* Unstated rule importation
-* Premature synthesis
-* Assuming normal-world physics/ethics unless stated